Home | Overview | Battle Maps | Participants | ORs | Exhibits | Bibliography

 Unit: 5th Maryland Infantry

-He was commissioned a captain in the 5th Maryland Infantry on September 26, 1861, and was promoted to major in October.
+He was commissioned Captain of Company C of the 5th Maryland Infantry on 26 September 1861, and was promoted to Major on 10 October.
+He was on sick leave with bilious fever in June and July 1862.

-The 5th Maryland, in Gen Max Weber's Brigade, was part of the assault on the Confederate positions in the sunken road at midday.
-Major Blumenberg was wounded in command of the Regiment and relieved by Capt.
-Bamberger then Capt.
-Marsh.
+The 5th Maryland, Major Blumenberg commanding, was in General Max Weber's Brigade and was part of the assault on the Confederate positions in the sunken road at midday on 17 September 1862 at Antietam.
+He was wounded there by a gunshot to his thigh which broke the bone, and was relieved by Captains Bamberger then Marsh.

-[The Abraham Lincoln Papers at the Library of Congress contain the following sent in reply to LincolnĚs note of the same date requesting a pass for Isachar Zacharie and a hearing for Leopold Blumenberg.]
+The Abraham Lincoln Papers at the Library of Congress include the following, sent in reply to the President's note of the same date requesting a pass for Isachar Zacharie and a hearing for Leopold Blumenberg:

 Mr President